 If you have chronic medical conditions, daily prescription medications, or want a health insurance policy you can rely on if you become seriously ill or injured, find a company that offers more robust coverage and fewer customer complaints.
 Such policies will be significantly more expensive, but you get what you pay for.

 Pros & cons

-- Lots of perks that come with all plan levels — Things like Care Management, telehealth, Smart Start, and a rewards program come standard with all plans, regardless of which level you choose.
+- Helpful health management benefits — Things like Care Management, telehealth, Smart Start, and a rewards program come standard with all plans, regardless of which level you choose.

 - Multiple levels of plans — You can choose from three different level plans, which gives you the option to find the balance that works for you regarding monthly premiums and total out-of-pocket costs.

 - Not offered in every state — Unfortunately, Ambetter plans are currently only available in 18 of the 50 states and there’s no information indicating they’ll expand to other states soon.

 - Pricing isn’t transparent — Part of this is due to the nature of the insurance industry, as pricing is highly dependent on the individual person, but I was disappointed to see Ambetter didn’t at least give ballpark figures on their site, or how their pricing compares to competitors.

 Health IQ uses an innovative underwriting system that the company states more correctly assesses and measures health-related risk, enabling them to provide significant cost savings to folks who keep up with active lifestyles and good health.
 They unite technology and client expertise to provide their clients with quality policies and assistance.